matloff/fastBigStat/README.md

   converges in distribution to  N(0,I).
 This can easily be proved using the Cramer-Wold device.

+# Example: Method of Moments

-# Example: Linear Model with Fewer Assumptions
+# Example: Linear Model, Part II

 * To make things a little simpler to explain, we'll look at the non-intercept model, in which E(X) is 0 and